Aconcagua Expedition Summit via 360 with Grajales Expeditions 2022.

 - Feb 11

-Christmas Eve at nearly 7000 metres with Derek Toshner, Rex Taylor and Team Grajales Expeditions.
+Christmas Eve at nearly 7000 metres with Rex Taylor and Team Grajales Expeditions.
 December 2022.

 Aconcagua Xmas Eve Summit 2022.